Executive Summary

 Factor 1: Purpose Underlying Municipal Participation

-The court considers whether the municipality is acting out of a non-delegable duty to the public or providing a discretionary service.
-Indicia of public-capacity participation include:
+The court determines whether the municipality is fulfilling a non-delegable public duty or providing a discretionary service.
+Indicators of public-capacity participation include:

-- Service performed pursuant to federal or state statutory mandate
+- Service performed pursuant to federal or state statutory mandates.

 Factor 2: Nature of the Service Relationship

-The court considers whether the relationship between the municipality and the recipients of the service is contractual.
-Indicia of a contractual relationship include:
+The court considers whether the relationship between the municipality and the service recipients is contractual.
+Indicators of a contractual relationship include:

 Step Two: Proportionality Analysis (Only If Reached)

-If, and only if, the municipality is acting in its quasiprivate capacity, the court asks whether the charge is reasonably proportional to the extent of use or the value of the service rendered.
-Indicia of reasonable proportionality include:
+If the municipality is acting in its quasi-private capacity, the court determines whether the charge is reasonably proportional to the extent of use or the value of the service provided.
+Indicators of reasonable proportionality include:

 Appendix C: Pennsylvania Stormwater Funding Mechanisms

-Pennsylvania municipalities have several available mechanisms for funding stormwater management programs.
-The West Chester decision affects some of these mechanisms more than others.
+Pennsylvania municipalities have several options for funding stormwater management programs.
+The West Chester decision impacts certain mechanisms more significantly than others.

 | Mechanism | Authority | Affected by West Chester? | Comments |